Hautapu Substation Project

 The future of Waipā is bright and Waipā Networks is proud to be part of it.

-Last year (September 2023), we blessed the site where the major project would begin.
-Now, the project is well underway with the development of the Transpower substation, as well as a Waipā Networks 33kV zone substation.
+With works starting in September 2023, the project is well underway with the development of the Transpower substation, as well as a Waipā Networks 33kV zone substation.
 This will reinforce the supply into Cambridge and provide additional capacity to our wider network.

 Our latest project updates